Suffolk County Spousal Support Lawyer

 Understanding the Tax Implications of Spousal Support

 In the past, couples who paid alimony had to record it and subtract it from their wages.
 Spousal assistance beneficiaries, on the other hand, were forced to pay taxes on their support benefits.
 One big reform coming in 2018 is that individuals will no longer be entitled to subtract alimony fees.
-The proposed act is set to take place in 2019.
+The proposed act took effect in 2019.
 Divorce analysts fear that this move will make divorce talks more complicated because couples will have little reason to contribute to spousal support because these payments will no longer be deductible.
+This change underscores the importance of consulting with an attorney to fully understand how these new tax implications might affect your financial scenario during and after divorce proceedings.

 Contact Our Suffolk County Spousal Support Attorneys Today